National lockdown – what it means for community halls and centres

 The furlough scheme has been extended until the end of March and there is financial support for businesses affected by the new lockdown.

 14 NOV UPDATE – According to this Government guidance page, community centres and halls are considered to have been forced to close, even though they can continue to host certain limited activities.
 We believe this means you will be eligible for support from your district / borough council through the Local Restrictions Support Grant (Closed) Addendum, as long as you meet the other criteria.
-East Hampshire District, Fareham Borough, and Havant Borough Councils have all confirmed that this is their understanding.
-Please email Kevin Sawers or call 01962 857358 if any other local authorities disagree with this view.
+Several of Hampshire’s councils have confirmed that this is their understanding but please email Kevin Sawers or call 01962 857358 if yours is taking a different view.

 We note the above guidance says one of the eligibility conditions is that the organisation ‘occupies property on which it pays business rates (and is the ratepayer)’.
 We expect (and hope!) this doesn’t mean to exclude organisations that are in the rate-paying system but don’t actually pay any business rates.
 That’s how the Retail, Hospitality, and Leisure grant worked anyway – you were eligible if your premises were registered with your local council for business rates, even if they used the power all councils have to exempt charities from actually paying business rates.